splunk/observability-workshop/content/en/scenarios/2-debug-problems/1-build-application.md

 * Install Kubernetes (k3s) and Docker
 * Deploy the **Splunk distribution of the OpenTelemetry Collector**
+* Deploy the MySQL database container and populate data
 * Build and deploy the `doorgame` application container

 ## Initial Steps